BNN-UPC/ignnition/docs_rst/Examples/q-size.rst

 ~~~~~~~~~~

 Below we provide a visualization of the corresponding MSMP graph for
-this use-case.
+this use case.
 In this representation we can observe the three different
-entities, this being the links, the paths and the nodes.
+entities, these being the links, the paths, and the nodes.
 Then we can
-observe the message passing that they perform into two separete stages.
+observe the message passing that they perform into two separate stages.

 .. image::Images/msmp_q_size.png
     :align:center